Logout

 Communicating Expectations

-Walmart associates and suppliers—who are responsible for taking action to respect human rights within their spheres of responsibility and influence—are informed of our human rights positions and expectations through the dissemination of our Human Rights Statement, incorporation of principles into our foundational policies and standards, and through training and awareness on those policies and standards.
+Walmart associates and suppliers are informed of our human rights positions and expectations through the dissemination of our Human Rights Statement, incorporation of principles into our foundational policies and standards, and training and awareness on those policies and standards.

 Associates—Basic Beliefs, Code of Conduct, Policies, and Training

-3. Explains when to speak up and how to speak up, and provides a prohibition against retaliation for speaking up
+• Explains when to speak up and how to speak up, and prohibits against retaliation for speaking up

 Suppliers—Standards for Suppliers, Policies, Training, and Communication